synaptiko/desktop-installation-guide/README.md

 ## TODO

+- update with removal of base group (now some things has to be installed manually, ie. kernel)
+- update steps of usage of pacaur with yay; and i3 with sway
+- update installation of .files
 - modularize .files, improve initialization; few interesting ideas here: https://github.com/gerritwalther/dotfiles; namely:
 	- git bootstrapping: email, name, ssh configs? (+ something for work repositories?)
 	- .gituser/gitconfig